theobald-software/theobald-software.github.io/content/_en/xtract-is/table/properties.md

 **PackageSize**<br>
 Specifies the number of records retrieved per data package:
 - The default value is 20000 lines.
 - 0 means no packaging.
+Not using packaging can lead to an RFC timeout for large data extracts.
-- Not using packaging can lead to an RFC timeout for large data extracts.
-A package size between 15000 and 50000 is advisable for large amounts of data.
+- A package size between 15000 and 50000 is advisable for large amounts of data.

 This property corresponds to the field *Package Size* in the Table component's [Settings](./extraction-settings).

 {: .box-tip }
-**Recommendation:** Especially when executing a table extraction as a background job (see *Extract data in background job*), the package size plays an important role and should be chosen with regard to the total amount of data.
+**Recommendation:** Especially when executing a table extraction as a background job, the package size plays an important role and should be chosen with regard to the total amount of data.

 **UseWideStrings**<br>
 Defines whether DT_WSTR / DT_NTEXT (true) or DT_STR / DT_TEXT (false) is used as the data type for string columns.